khudgins/documentation/agent/linux/enstratus-service.rst

 Description
 ~~~~~~~~~~~

-It starts or stops the enStratus agent.
+It starts or stops the Enstratius agent.

 Options
 ~~~~~~~

 ACTION
-	start for starting the enStratus agent
+	start for starting the Enstratius agent
-	stop for stopping the enStratus agent
+	stop for stopping the Enstratius agent

 Examples
 ~~~~~~~~